-Transomed Overpanels:
+Q Transomed Overpanels:

 For doorsets with transomed overpanels, the transom rail must be softwood or hardwood (to suit fire rating) with minimum section of 70x32mm.
+Please see section 2 of this manual for maximum sizes allowed.

-The overpanel must located to align with the centre thickness of the door leaf and secured using steel screw fixings passing through the rear of the frame to align centre thickness of the panel to a minimum depth of 30mm into the panel.
-Fixings should be located not more than 100mm from each corner and at not more than 250mm centres.
+The overpanel must be located to align with the centre thickness of the door leaf and secured using steel screw fixings passing through the rear of the frame to align centre thickness of the panel to a minimum depth of 30mm into the panel.
+Fixings must be located not more than 100mm from each corner and at not more than 250mm centres.
 Overpanels must be fitted tight to the frame with no gaps.

-Glazed Fanlights:
+Q Glazed Fanlights: